-Throughout the budget development process, staff identified broad, countywide themes to group resource needs for the FY 2021 budget.
+Throughout the budget development process, staff identified broad, countywide themes to group resource needs for the FY 2022 budget.
 These themes were intended to help decision-makers prioritize resources and understand the differences and commonalities across many diverse departments.
 The themes also indicate whether local tax funding is required to facilitate decision-making.
 These themes not only group diverse needs, but help readers quickly understand each department's needs at a high level.
-Themes are identified in department narratives as subheadings following the Staffing/FTE History section of each department narrative.
+Themes are identified in department narratives as subheadings following the Staffing/FTE History section of each department narrative and in the resource request tables throughout the Executive Summary and department narratives.